PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 .. note::

    Visualization of the Fourier coefficients requires the ``matplotlib`` library.
+As such, visualization functions are contained in the submodule ``pennylane.fourier.visualize``.
 The visualization functions are structured to accept ``matplotlib`` axes as arguments so that additional configuration (such as adding titles, saving, etc.) can be done outside the functions.
 Many of the plots, however, require a specific number of subplots.
 The examples below demonstrate how the subplots should be created for each function.

 Visualizing a single set of coefficients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While all the functions available for visualizing multiple sets of Fourier
 coefficients can be used for a single set, the primary tool for this purpose is
-the ``bar`` function.
+the :func:`~.pennylane.fourier.visualize.bar` function.
 Using the coefficients we obtained in the
 earlier example,

->>> from pennylane.fourier import *
+>>> from pennylane.fourier.visualize import *
 >>> import matplotlib.pyplot as plt

 >>> fig, ax = plt.subplots(2, 1, sharex=True, sharey=True) # Set up the axes